 Creating a simple, powerful narrative will put a picture of you in the head of a recruiter or an employer.
 That picture is more lasting than even the best bullets or the most amazing prior successes.
 Your personal brand creates the narrative and the skeleton of that picture.
 Carrying your personal brand through the experience bullets, the cover letter, and the interview fills in that picture.

 An example of a personal branding paragraph is:

 “Experienced former Marine Communications Specialist.
 Extremely hard-working and able to thrive in any environment, as demonstrated by success building and maintaining computer, network and radio communications during two combat deployments to Afghanistan.
 Able to work well with a variety of people.
 Committed to the success of my projects and dedicated to serving the needs of customers.”

 This short paragraph clearly “brands” the writer as a desirable addition to any communications team.
-It’s easy to remember because it emphasizes the success in building networks in adverse circumstances, as well as the key traits of work ethic and customer service.
+It’s easy to remember because it emphasizes the success in building networks in adverse circumstances.
 Down the line, when a human resources manager asks who are the front-runners for the job, someone is sure to pipe up about the hard-working Marine combat communications specialist.